Ringgold–Carroll House: History

 In 1835, the house was sold, and a number of prominent people have since lived in the house, including William Thomas Carroll, chief clerk of the Supreme Court, for whom the house is also named; Chief Justice Melville Fuller, Senator Joseph Medill McCormick, and Congressman Robert Low Bacon.
 Bacon's widow, philanthropist and political hostess Virginia Murray Bacon (among the grandest of 20th-century Washington's society "grandes dames"), established a foundation to ensure the house would continue in perpetuity as an elegant venue for statesmanship and international dialogue.
 DACOR merged with the Bacon House Foundation to preserve the house, which now serves as the Washington home of the foreign affairs community.
 The historic property is open to the public on Mondays, Wednesdays, and Thursdays from 2:30 to 4:30 p.m. for tours.

+The house was successfully nominated for the National Register for Historic Places by the National Capital Planning Commission on July 26, 1973.

 July 10, 2025 was designated by the Senate as "DACOR–Bacon House Bicentennial Day."
 The resolution cites the history of the house, including its origins on Anacostian land.